 NSFAS uses a national test to determine eligibility and also the EFC.
 The EFC is the only amount that you and your family/guardian need to contribute towards the approved cost of attendance.
 Your cost of study could be a R100 000 (tuition, residence and books), but you may only need to pay R1 100 towards that cost.
-The balance could be covered in a NSFAS loan and UCT administered bursaries.
+The balance could be covered in a NSFAS Grant and UCT administered bursaries.

 The EFC replaces the initial upfront payment required for registration and must be paid before the end of June.